PathOfBuildingCommunity/PathOfBuilding/CONTRIBUTING.md

 Docker alternative:

 1. Add the new build XML (if applicable) to the `TestBuilds` folder
-2. Run `dockerfiles/bin/generate_builds.sh` to generate a LUA file that contains the current stats of that build
+2. Run `docker-compose up -d` to generate a LUA file that contains the current stats of that build
-3. Run `dockerfiles/bin/do_tests.sh` and the tests should pass
+3. Run `docker-compose up -d` and the tests should pass

 ## Keeping your fork up to date